osama127001/Multinode-Cloudera-Cluster/README.md

 ## 4. Setup Static IP Address
    It is important to setup a static ip address in order to access the node on the network.

+* Before setting the IP address, Goto VirtualBox Settings, file>Host Network Manager, and add an adapter(vboxnet0) if not available.
+Make sure the IP(192.168.XX.YY) of the adapter and the IP of the VM that you are about to set are same in XX.

 * To set a static IP address, use the following command to add configurations:

        vi /etc/sysconfig/network-scripts/ifcfg-enp0s8